prog112/renovation-rumble-logic/readme.md

 ### BitMatrix

-To make the logic a bit more interesting (and performant!), the project introduces a custom `BitMatrix` type: a tightly-packed struct for representing shape patterns on a 2D board.
-It’s stack-allocated and avoids heap allocations, supporting efficient transforms (rotate, shrink, grow) and editor tooling on the Unity side of things (not part of this repo).
+To make the logic more interesting (and performant), the project introduces a custom `BitMatrix` type: a tightly-packed struct representing shape patterns on a 2D board.
+It uses a 64-bit ulong to store up to an 8×8 grid in row-major order which results in zero heap allocations and fast bitwise operations.

+It supports efficient transformations like `Rotate`, `Shrink`, `Grow`, and exposes a custom `FilledCells()` struct enumerator for iterating only over the filled cells (without generating any garbage!).
+This lets command executors check collisions, bounds, and apply effects without having to materialize arrays or allocate memory.

+On the Unity side, these shapes are authored using a custom visual editor tool, but at runtime everything boils down to raw bits.

 ### Serialization